-19. Requests for funding for each ongoing project should be presented in the format as at Appendix XVII and must include a schedule of payments due in 2024 for activities completed prior to or scheduled for completion in 2024.
-Additionally, proposed implementation plans and cash flow projections must also be provided and updated on a quarterly basis for projects/programmes that are proposed to be implemented from 2024-2026 as outlined at Appendices XVIII and XIX.
-In addition to these Appendices, Ministries, Departments and Executing Agencies are also encouraged to submit Gantt Charts outlining the proposed implementation plan.

-20. In cases where continuing projects have experienced delays in completion, an explanation for the delays must be provided with the submissions, along with proposals for either rectifying problems encountered or terminating the project where deemed necessary.
+- 19. Requests for funding for each ongoing project should be presented using section 2 to 6 of the Project Screening Brief at Appendix XXI.
+It should include the format as at Appendix XVII and must include a schedule of payments due in 2025 for activities completed prior to or scheduled for completed in 2025.
+Additionally, proposed implementation plans and cash flow projections must also be provided and updated on a quarterly basis for projects/programmes that are proposed to be implemented from 2025-2027 as outlined at Appendices XVIII and XIX.
+In addition to these Appendices, Ministries, Departments and Executing Agencies are also encouraged to submit Gantt Charts outlining the proposed implementation plan. - 20.
+In cases where continuing projects have experienced delays in completion, an explanation for the delays must be provided with the submissions, along with proposals for either rectifying problems encountered or terminating the project where deemed necessary.